Other IET Awards

 Diamond Jubilee Scholarships

-Each student will be receiving an IET scholarship of £1000 per year, up to a maximum of £3000 for Bachelors students and £4000 for MEng students.
+Scholarship winners will each receive an IET Scholarship of at least £1,000 per year, for up to three years for Bachelors students and four years for MEng students.

 The IET accredits programmes across a diverse spectrum, including electrical, electronic, manufacturing, mechanical, systems and software engineering and specialist areas such as bioengineering, nanotechnology and renewable energy.

 The absence of IET accreditation could mean that the programme is accredited by another professional body, it is going through the re-accreditation process or the university has not asked the IET to accredit the programme.

 If your degree course is not accredited by the IET, you will not be eligible to apply for a scholarship.

 IET Diamond Jubilee scholarships are funded and assessed by the IET, charitable foundations and engineering companies.
 If you apply for a scholarship, you should provide a statement "Why you should receive a Diamond Scholarship".
 If you are awarded an IET Scholarship you will be expected to be an Ambassador for the IET and the engineering profession and to sign the Terms and Conditions (PDF).
 Also, you are advised to research the companies - currently BT and Siemens - and indicate if and why you would like to gain work experience with any of them.
 The other funders are ERA Foundation, Royal Commission for the Exhibition of 1851 and Belling Charitable Settlement.

 Please note: you cannot hold more than one company-sponsored scholarship.
 If you have a Diamond Jubilee Scholarship supported by Siemens or BT, you cannot hold another company-sponsored scholarship such as IET Power Academy, E3 Academy, UKESF, GCHQ and BP.
 Please contact us at firstname.lastname@example.org if you have any questions on a scholarship you hold.